Donald T. Robinson, et ux. v. Commissioner, TC Memo 2011-99 , Code Sec(s) 162; 262; 274; 6651; 6662; 7491.

 The sixth factor requires us to consider the permanence of Mr. Robinson's relationship with Temple.
 Although he has been involved in the CJTP for many years, Mr. Robinson's duties teaching and writing curricula have fluctuated throughout that period and recently have been very minimal.
 During 2004, for instance, Mr. Robinson taught only 8 days and updated one curriculum.
 Moreover, each of those assignments was a separate engagement with Temple governed by different payment terms.
 During 2005 he engaged in four separate agreements with Temple for remuneration totaling only $5,045.
 His position at Temple is significantly less permanent than that of the taxpayer in Potter, who had taught semester-long courses for many consecutive years.
 Again, Mr. Robinson's situation is more similar to that of the taxpayer in Reece, who had been teaching seminars through the university's executive education program for many years but taught multiple small seminars for 12 to 25 days each year.

 The seventh factor asks whether the taxpayer was paid by the job or by the time.
 Mr. Robinson was paid an hourly wage for his teaching duties, but he was paid a set fee for the curricula he wrote.
 The hourly wage he received for teaching is consistent with an employer-employee relationship, but the set fee for writing curricula suggests an independent contractor relationship.
 See C.C.
 Eastern, Inc. v.
 NLRB, 60 F.3d 855, 859 (D.C.
 Cir.
 1995) (that drivers were paid by the job suggested independent contractor status); Marco v.
 Accent Publg.
 Co., 969 F.2d 1547, 1550 (3d Cir.
 1992) (that a photographer was paid by the job suggested independent contractor status); James v.
-Commissioner, 25 T.C.
-1296, 1300 (1956) (that a doctor was given an annual salary and was not paid by the job suggested employee status).
+Commissioner,

 The eighth factor examines the relationship the parties believed they were creating.
 Since 1996 Temple has issued Mr. Robinson Forms W-2, and it denied his requests to issue him Forms 1099-MISC.
 From Temple's perspective, Mr. Robinson was a part- time employee.
 Temple's treatment of Mr. Robinson as an employee is different from the taxpayer's treatment in Reece, where the university did not consider the taxpayer's services as a seminar instructor to be within an employment relationship; but it is consistent with the way the universities treated the adjunct professors in Potter and Bilenas.